metaclass-nl/tutorial-api-platform/README.md

 to get a nicely rendered version of its readme.
 When you are finished with the instructions you commit your changes and check out chapter1-react, select it in your browser as well, etc. Then follows chapter2-api, chapter2-react etc.
+Of course if you only want to do the api branches you can skip the react ones.

 About the admin interface
 -------------------------